Substra/substra-documentation/src/permissions.md

 # Permissions

-Assets are protected using a system of permissions.
+Assets are protected using a permissions system.

 Permissions are either specified  by the user at asset registration time, or they are automatically inherited from dependent assets (see “Permission inheritance”).